-For more information, please refer to the recognition of prior learning (RPL) credit accumulation and transfer (CAT) policy on the policies and documents page on the NCFE website.
+For more information, please refer to the recognition of prior learning (RPL) credit accumulation and transfer (CAT) policy on the NCFE website.

 Qualification dates

 We review qualifications regularly, working with sector representatives, vocational experts and stakeholders to make any changes necessary to meet sector needs and to reflect recent developments.